AMERICAN LEAGUE GROUND RULES

 - For tournament games, no new inning will start after 1:40, with no drop dead time (finish the last inning started).
 For the championship and if-necessary championship games, there shall be no time limits.

-- The ten-run rule or mercy run rule defined in 4.10(e) is in effect for the tournament.
+- The ten-run rule or mercy run rule defined in Little League Rule 4.10(e) is in effect for the tournament.

 - The same “mandatory play rules” exist as in the regular season ground rules.

-- Player pool – In the event a team has less than 9 players, team may request a pool player.
-Player will be picked from season pool based on a random draw.
-If player from opposing team is picked, another player will be chosen.
-If team advances and still needs a player to field 9, pool will be limited to players who teams have been eliminated from tournament.
-Once pool players have participated, they will not be available until all pool players have been selected.
+- Player pool – In the event a team has fewer than 9 players for post-season play, team may request a pool player in accordance with regular season ground rules.
+If team advances and still needs a player to field 9, pool will be limited to players whose teams have been eliminated from tournament.